-Completing the field practicum is a requirement and should be considered a priority.
+Completing practicum is a requirement and should be considered a priority.
 Exceptions to this requirement will not be extended for outside employment or other competing demands.

-Students must arrange their schedule to accommodate placement in field practicum no less than 10 hours/week unless hours are reduced pursuant to a CDA letter.
-However, even with reduced weekly hours, students are required to fulfill the hours required for the certificate and students will be financially responsible for practicum that extend into future semesters.
-To maximize teaching and supervisory opportunities, students are expected to be in practicum during regular agency hours when field instructors and other professional staff are available for coordination, collaboration, and supervision.
+Students must arrange their schedule to accommodate placement in practicum no less than 10 hours/week unless hours are reduced pursuant to a CDA letter.
+However, even with reduced weekly hours, students are required to fulfill the hours required for advancement and/or graduations and students will be financially responsible for practicum that extends into future semesters.
+In order to maximize teaching and supervisory opportunities, students are expected to be in practicum during regular agency hours when Field Instructors and other professional staff are available for coordination, collaboration and supervision.
+It is also generally expected that all requirements and clock hours are completed at the assigned practicum agency unless disrupted by extenuating circumstances such as natural disasters, health crises or national emergencies in which case, the Practicum Office in collaboration with the College of Social Work and CSWE, can amend this requirement.